nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Finding assignments : `find`

 You can find your assignments based on keywords (and prefixes) you enter.
-The keywords can be the name, module code, deadline and priority level of assignments.
+The types of keywords are the name, module code, deadline and priority level of assignments.
+You can find assignments with multiple keywords of the same type.

-Here is the table of prefixes that can be used:
+Here is the table of prefixes that is used:
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;